Le Quesnoy: Mary of Burgundy and Maximilian Archduke of Austria, later Maximilian I, Holy Roman Emperor

 In 1477, Charles the Bold died at the Battle of Nancy.
-Immediately Louis XI of France entered Hainaut with 7000 men at arms and a powerful artillery.
+Immediately Louis XI entered Hainaut with 7000 men at arms and a powerful artillery.
 He stood before Le Quesnoy on 23 May 1477 but was repelled.
 He returned some time later and succeeded after intense bombardment (nearly 900 balls thrown) to take the town, leaving his fair archers to rush through the open breach, but torrential rain halted the fighting.
 However, the town surrendered the next day and preferred to pay 900 gold crowns to prevent looting: the King of France had lost 500 men at arms in the venture.
 The same year the young duchess Mary of Burgundy married Maximilian of Austria, head of the house of Habsburg, and in 1478 his troops drove the French out of the county of Hainaut.
 Antoine de Chabannes, who had been given custody of the town in 1477 by Louis XI, found himself in a hurry to get away.

 The town and province of Quesnoy were also given in dowry to Margaret of York, the third wife of Charles the Bold of Burgundy upon marriage in Damme, Flanders, 1468.
 She was also the sister of Kings Edward IV and Richard III of England.
 A conscientious noblewoman and aware of her duchess status as a political contract (cementing the politico-economic links of Burgundy-Netherlands-England), she was an informed advisor to her husband, and after his death, to Mary of Burgundy and Maximilian of Austria, the new sovereigns of the Netherlands and Hainaut.
 At that time, several men of fiefs and legal representatives of the Duke and Duchess of Burgundy officiated at Le Quesnoy in the administration of Hainaut, such as Jehan de Longchamp, Jacquemart du Parc, Jacquemart de Surie, Enguerrand le Jeune.
 This feudal organization was superimposed on the manorial organization that was the foundation, which called these men of fiefs to preside over the complexity and tangle of fiefs and under-fiefs and their rights and changes over time: the seals of those "notaires" appended to the deeds they passed conferred full authority and exempted the use of the seal of the Bailiwick (of the municipal administration, today).